 - 4 oz feta cheese

-- 1 tsp Italian Seasoning mixture of oregano, basil, thyme or 2 tablespoons of fresh Italian herbs.
+- 1 teaspoon Italian Seasoning mixture of oregano, basil, thyme or 2 tablespoons of fresh Italian herbs.

-- 2 tbsp fresh basil or parsley optional for garnish
+- 2 tablespoon fresh basil or parsley optional for garnish

 - Preheat oven to 190 degree Celsius or 375 F.